K. P. Ummer

-He was born to T. Mohamed Koya and Beevi on 11 October 1930 in Calicut.
+He was born to T. Mohamed Koya and Beevi on 11 October 1930 in Kozhikode.
 His first film was Rarichan Enna Pauran (1956).
 He frequently played the villain opposite Prem Nazir, who played the hero.
 Ummer was also a character artist in the 1960s, 1970s and 1980s.
 In 1967, he did his first character role in the film Udhyogastha directed by P. Venu.
-Later he had worked in many of his films.
+Later he worked in many of his films.

 Ummer was a professional drama actor of K.P.A.C. and other troupes.
 He was a brilliant football player.